ryan-mcclue/ryan-mcclue/src/mcu.md

 DMA:

+As any current carrying conductor produces a magnetic field, can use DC in wire of solenoid to actuate central metal rod

 DSP:
+Telephone lines use 3KHz-4KHz bandwidth anachronistic to analog days

+RMS (Root Mean Square) is a mathematical method to determine average amount of energy over time of a varying signal

 Has analog (Fourier, Laplace, Convolution, analog filtering) and digital domain (Sampling theorem, aliasing, FIR, IIR, FFT)

-signal (frequency, period) is continuous -> record at evenly spaced intervals into samples <---> compute spectrum
+signal (frequency, period) is continuous -> record at evenly spaced intervals into samples <---> compute spectrum The samples may be in little-endian 16-bit mono

-Can move data from one memory location to almost anywhere in memory map, as long as permitted by MPU Juypter notebook is a standard for embedding python code in a markdown style and presenting them Conda can install postgresql as well as python packages Miniconda is distribution that primarily includes conda
+Can move data from one memory location to almost anywhere in memory map, as long as permitted by MPU Juypter notebook is a standard for embedding python code in a markdown style and presenting them Conda can install postgresql as well as python packages Miniconda is distribution that primarily includes conda IPython is interactive computing environment, initially developed for Python (FFT implemented in numpy, scipy etc.)

 Time-invariant is one whose behaviour (response to inputs) does not change over time.

 Do we always deal with linear systems?

-Higher frequency (vibrations per second), higher pitch (what our ears actually percieve)
+Higher frequency (vibrations per second), higher pitch (what our ears actually percieve) Wavelength is distance wave shape repeats.
+Period is time between these Frequency is number of waves passing a point

 An envelope (family of curves) describes the amplitude or changing level of the signal over time.
 So, could be thought of a smooth curve outlining wave's extremes